Aquatic Habitat Protection

 There are several programs within the Division of Fish, Wildlife and Marine Resources that focus on the protection of aquatic habitat including the Protection of Waters program, the Instream Habitat Protection program, and the work of the Bureau of Habitat's Steam-Electric Unit to minimize the adverse aquatic impact from cooling water use by power plants and other industrial and commercial facilities.
 Staff in these programs evaluate the impact of existing and proposed construction, development or water use on streams, rivers and other waterbodies.

-This policy describes the reductions in impingement mortality and entrainment required to minimize the adverse environmental impact caused by industrial facilities operating a cooling water intake structure (CWIS) in connection with a point source thermal discharge.
+This policy, established in July 2011, describes the reductions in impingement mortality and entrainment required to minimize the adverse environmental impact caused by industrial facilities operating a cooling water intake structure (CWIS) in connection with a point source thermal discharge.
 The operation of CWIS causes injury and mortality to fish and other aquatic organisms through impingement at the intake and/or entrainment through the cooling system.
 Through this policy, the Department identifies closed-cycle cooling or its equivalent as the performance goal for best technology available (BTA) pursuant to Section 704.5 of 6NYCRR, and Section 316(b) of the federal Clean Water Act in State Pollutant Discharge Elimination System (SPDES) permits issued by the Department in accordance with ECL Article 17, Title 8, and Part 750 of 6NYCRR.

 The Dunkirk Generating Station, located on the